 - Let you have, where appropriate, contact details for any Data Protection Officer appointed by us.

-- Inform you in the event that the controller proposes to transfer the data to a country outside those covered by GDPR, details of the safeguards surrounding such transfer and how to obtain a copy of them.
+- Inform you if the controller proposes to transfer the data to a country outside those covered by GDPR, details of the safeguards surrounding such transfer and how to obtain a copy of them.